HMRC’s new Making Tax Digital (MTD) regulation is the biggest shake-up of tax laws in a generation, bringing tax into the digital age.

-"If you are an active QuickBooks user then it’s good news.
+"If you’re an active QuickBooks user then it’s good news.
 You already manage transactions digitally so you won’t notice much of a change."Click to tweet

 What about retail VAT?

-Shops that use a VAT retail scheme can keep digital records of the gross daily takings, so won’t have to record each sale separately.
-If a purchase invoice includes more than one item and all the items are charged at the same rate of VAT, the invoice can be treated as a single entry.
+Shops that use a VAT retail scheme can keep digital records of gross daily takings, and won’t have to record each sale separately.
+If a purchase invoice includes more than one item and all the items are charged at the same VAT rate, the invoice can be treated as a single entry.
 You’ll also want to record some additional information for credit control or accounting purposes, such as the name of the customer or supplier, and when the sale/purchase was paid for.

-You don’t have to take a picture of each purchase receipt and sales invoice — recording the required data in a computer-based accounting system or on spreadsheet will be sufficient.
-As long as the VAT data can be transferred from the accounting system or spreadsheet via a digital link to MTD-compliant software, which submits the VAT return to HMRC, you will meet MTD requirements.
+You don’t have to take a picture of each purchase receipt and sales invoice — recording the required data in a computer-based accounting system or on a spreadsheet will be sufficient.
+As long as the VAT data can be transferred from the accounting system or spreadsheet via a digital link to MTD-compliant software, which submits the VAT return to HMRC, you’re meeting MTD requirements.

 The digital link can be as simple as sending the spreadsheet with completed VAT figures to your accountant by email or on a data stick, so the VAT data can be imported into the accountant’s MTD-enabled software.
-A simpler solution is to use a single software package to record your VAT data, which will also submit the VAT return to HMRC and be accessible by your accountant.
+A simpler solution is to use a single software solution to record your VAT data, which also submits the VAT return to HMRC and is accessible by your accountant.

-If you are an active QuickBooks user then it’s good news.
-You already manage transactions digitally so you won’t notice much of a change.
+If you’re an active QuickBooks accounting software user then it’s good news.
+You already manage transactions digitally so you won’t notice much change.
 Here’s why:

 - For MTD you need to record all your transactions in “functional compatible software”.
 QuickBooks meets this requirement as it can connect directly to HMRC.

-- QuickBooks also captures all the information that HMRC will be asking for under MTD.
-So long as you keep using QuickBooks to manage your books, you’ll be ready for MTD.
+- QuickBooks also captures all the information that HMRC asks for under MTD.
+So long as you keep using QuickBooks to manage your books, you’re compliant with MTD.